jrehor/kcc/README.md

 1. take another close look at the code of `qs` function.
 2. try to retrace the steps of the analysis we did above.
-3. in a new k session, reproduce the `qs` from your memory.
+3. in a new k session, reproduce the `qs` from memory.

-Take our word, it sounds much harder than it is.
+Take our word, it sounds much harder than it actually is.
 It might take more than one attempt, but you will be amazed how fast you will get there.
+However, before advancing to the next chapter, make sure that you do.